andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 {{ m.divider() }}

 Our first few rehearsals are spent learning the choreography of the individual segments that make up the whole of the performance.
-Each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
+Like we learned in the audition, each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
 Our old friends *Sally* and *Lewiston* express themselves through their gait.